FREE YOURSELF FROM FORCED ARBITRATION

 CAN EMPLOYEES AVOID ARBITRATION?

 So, what can employees do about this?
 You are already on your way as the first step is being informed.
 Now that you know how devastating a forced arbitration agreement can be, you will surely be aware of their existence in an employment context and take caution before entering into one.
 Remember that because forced arbitration benefits the employer, it is in their best interest that you sign on the dotted line.
-In order to accomplish this, they will often try to sneak a forced arbitration provision into your hiring paperwork.
+To accomplish this, they will often try to sneak a forced arbitration provision into your hiring paperwork.
 Courts have held that because employees entering into arbitration agreements are giving up their right to their day in court and a trial by jury, employers need to make these arbitration provisions obvious and bold and specifically identify the employee is waiving their right to a jury trial.
 Still, employers do not always comply with these common law requirements and it is easy for employees to get duped or pressured into signing away, especially when these agreements are forced, and a job offer or continuation of employment is at stake.
 As such, you must read all of your employment documents very carefully and it is advisable to seek legal counsel before accepting or signing anything.
-Also, be on the lookout for an email communication that may come anytime during your hiring or on-boarding process (or even later) that addresses arbitration.
-When presented in this form, there is usually a single step œoption to opt out of or opt into arbitration.
-It may be the case that just be failing to click the opt out, you have implied your consent to agree to arbitration.
+Also, be on the lookout for an email communication that may come anytime during your hiring or onboarding process (or even later) that addresses arbitration.
+When presented in this form, there is usually a single-step option to opt out of or into arbitration.
+It may be the case that just by failing to click the opt-out, you have implied your consent to agree to arbitration.
 So again, you need to be very careful and immediately consult an attorney if any such email appears in your inbox.

 EMPLOYEES CAN NEGOTIATE AND SUE TO AVOID ARBITRATION

-What else can you do to protect yourself in this situation.
-Because these arbitration agreements are forced and a condition of employment, you may believe that you have no choice but to sign in order to get or keep your job.
-For one, that is not always the case and experienced legal counsel in these matters can fight for you and attempt to negotiate this provision out of your agreement.
-In addition, we implement other legal strategies to protect our clients from these provisions such as the use of a sworn affidavit created and entered into by the client contemporaneously at the time of signing an employment/arbitration agreement; the employee makes a sworn statement that it was not their intention to sign an arbitration agreement, but that they had no choice and did so under duress and coercion.
+What else can you do to protect yourself in this situation?
+Because these arbitration agreements are forced and a condition of employment, you may believe that you have no choice but to sign to get or keep your job.
+For one, that is not always the case, and experienced legal counsel in these matters can fight for you and attempt to negotiate this provision out of your agreement.
+In addition, we implement other legal strategies to protect our clients from these provisions such as the use of an affidavit created and entered into by the client contemporaneously at the time of signing an employment/arbitration agreement; the employee makes a sworn statement that it was not their intention to sign an arbitration agreement, but that they had no choice and did so under duress and coercion.
 This can be helpful in the event there is a future legal dispute between the parties and the employer invokes the arbitration clause in an attempt to keep the matter out of court and compel arbitration.
-We can use this sworn affidavit as part of our practice in fighting the validity and enforceability of the arbitration agreement as it relates to the intent of the parties at the time the supposed contract was entered into.
-We also file suit in court seeking a declaratory judgment action as whether the client had the intent to enter into the arbitration agreement.
+We can use this affidavit as part of our practice in fighting the validity and enforceability of the arbitration agreement as it relates to the intent of the parties at the time the supposed contract was entered into.
+We also filed suit in court seeking a declaratory judgment action as to whether the client had the intent to enter into the arbitration agreement.

 GOOGLE BANS FORCED ARBITRATION AGREEMENTS FOR ALL EMPLOYEES